What is the difference between 3D and 4D ultrasounds?

 No, we do not accept insurance because this is an elective procedure.

 When is the best time to have a 3D/4D ultrasound?

 That depends on what you are looking to see.
 Many mothers like coming in multiple times, early on, 15-26 weeks, when they can see the baby as a whole, and then again at 25-34 weeks to see a more detailed face.
 Between 28 and 32 weeks, your baby develops more fat and gets a more defined face.
 After 34 weeks, it becomes more and more difficult to obtain good pictures since the baby is running out of room.
 However all babies are different and we have been successful in obtaining great images all the way up to 39 weeks.

 How good are you at determining the sex of the baby?

-At 16 weeks we can determine the gender with a very high accuracy.
-If you are over 16 weeks and the gender can not be seen, we invite you back for a return appointment, as part of our Rescan Insurance.
+At 15 to 16 weeks we can determine the gender with a very high accuracy.
+If you are over 16 weeks and the gender is unable to be determined, we invite you back for a return appointment, as part of our re-scan insurance.

 How can I be sure to get the best possible 3D/4D images?

 Most doctors recommend maintaining a healthy fluid intake, especially while you are pregnant.
 This will help to ensure your amniotic fluid is clear as well as full.
 There are many things out of the sonographer's control like the baby's position, the mother's skin type and build, amount of amniotic fluid, etc.

 What should I do prior to my 3D/4D appointment?

 Drink plenty of water even several days before your appointment to ensure your amniotic fluid is clear.
 About a half hour before your 3D/4D ultrasound scan, try to drink a fruit juice so that your baby will be awake during your session (unless you are told not to by your physician).